A new approach to evaluating Malmsten's integral and related integrals: Useful lemmas

 By making necessary substitutions in \eqref{hert}, we derive the second representation. \end{proof} In the next lemma, we introduce an important identity involving the Stirling polynomials, this identity was in fact, not mentioned in either Adamchik's or Ripon's paper.
-The identity is useful in evaluating $\Delta_n$. \begin{lemma} Let $n, r\in \mathbb{N}$, $k =2r$ and $n \geq 2r$.
+We also demonstrate the usefulness of the identity in evaluating $\Delta_n$. \begin{lemma} Let $n, r\in \mathbb{N}$, $k =2r$ and $n \geq 2r$.
 Then

 \end{lemma} \begin{proof} The polynomials $P_{k, n}(x)$ have the alternative representation \cite[(19)]{bib29}

 We derive by Leibniz theorem \cite{bib30} for even $n$, where $n \geq 2r$